universityofgalway-library/dspace-pure-metadata-matching/docs/patch_records.md

 Finds records that contain a `keywordGroups` entry with `logicalName = "/dk/atira/pure/authors"` and removes it.
 All other keyword groups in the same record are preserved.

 - If removing the author group leaves no other groups, `keywordGroups` is set to `[]`.
-- Records with no `keywordGroups` at all are skipped.
+- Records with no `keywordGroups` at all, or with no author keyword group present, are skipped.
+- The `--modified-after` date filter applies.

 Output file: `author_keyword_patch_YYYY-MM-DD.json`
 Patch shape: